open-dynamic-robot-initiative/open-motor-driver-initiative/README.md

 This board was design with to be backward compatible with the udriverv2 used in odri robots.
 ![uomodri](doc/uomodri/uomodri1.jpg)
 ### uOmodri signle axis
+This board is a project not designed yet.
+It will be a signe axis version to be attached directly to motors from myactuator.com
 ### PAL MC